Fractured Online

-Fractured Online fully launched out of Early Access on Wednesday, drawing in over 2000 players to the new fresh start server.
-After spending about 10 hours exploring this new MMORPG and progressing my character, here are my detailed impressions.
+Fractured Online fully launched out of Early Access recently, drawing in over 2000 players to the new fresh start server.
+After spending over 20 hours exploring this MMORPG and progressing my character, here are my first impressions.

 First off, I want to mention that I received access to Fractured Online for free.
 However, the developers didn’t provide a script or require any specific statements.
 These are entirely my own impressions.